vineetver/Yellow-Taxi-Pipeline/README.md

 The data and all other files are stored in Google Cloud Storage bucket `yellow_taxi_data` in `us_east1` region.
 Since the data is stored in GCS, it is accessible from anywhere in the world.
-Beware that the data is large (2 Million rows) and can take a while to download and upload.
+Beware that the data is large (2 Million rows each file) and can take a while to download and upload.

 ```
 ├── vineet_taxi_data